David Osten awarded with internship at the German Bundestag from Heraeus Foundation

 • Zee: Quantum Field Theory in a Nutshell.

 We will follow mostly the first one in the lectures.
 There will be 2 hours of lectures and 2 hours of tutorial each week.
 Exercises will be posted here a week before the tutorial they are discussed in.
 Please keep in mind that active participation in the tutorials is important to pass the course.
 M.Sc.
 Biplab Mahato will be the assistant for the tutorials.
 Please fell free to contact him () or me if you have any questions.
-For information about credits points, please refer to the syllabus (in Polish) or contact me directly.
+For information about credits points, please refer to the syllabus or contact me directly.

 Important: Students will be assigned to exercise problems by the system described here at the Thursday, 9:00 pm, before the tutorial.
 Please indicate your preferences by then.